jdamascoty/TrainDemo/README.md

 # Train Demo

 Train Demo is a web application that simulates planning a trip and purchasing tickets for a train or bus ride.
 It uses real Amtrak data retrieved via a [FOIA request](https://www.muckrock.com/foi/united-states-of-america-10/machine-readable-amtrak-schedules-fares-and-stoproute-alignments-25904/).
-It is only partially implemented.
-The remaining features are left as an exercise.
+The majority of this application is unimplemented and left as an exercise.

 ## Getting Started